You Don't Have to Be the Best. You Just Have to Still Be Here.

 Third, take recoverable risks instead of glamorous ones.
 The risks that end careers are usually not the obvious ones.
 They are the leveraged bets that look brilliant if they work and unsurvivable if they do not.
 The professionals still doing serious work in their sixties tend to share another boring trait: they declined to take career-ending bets in their thirties.
 Surviving is not glamorous.
 It is also the only condition under which any of the other professional virtues compound.

-Fourth, repeat the work to the point where it becomes hexis, the settled disposition the Greeks understood as the durable shape character takes from years of small actions.
+Together, these three shifts produce hexis, the settled disposition the Greeks understood as the durable shape character takes from years of small actions. hexis is what the system is for.
 Practice repeated long enough stops requiring the daily debate about whether to do the work.
 The runner with twenty years on the road does not negotiate.
 The disposition has become the default.
 The negotiation only burns fuel.
 The disposition spends none.
 The cost of one missed day is rarely one day, which is part of why protecting the streak matters more than producing the heroic week.
 (One slip doesn’t set you back a day covers the asymmetry of that math.)

 The Test